RijunLiao/InvoiceNet/README.md

 This code provides models to extract intelligent information (company, address, date, total amount) from invoice documents based on deep neural network.
+The flamework mainly includes two steps.
+Firstly, OCR extractions by using “Tesseract” library.
+And then classifying the context by using recurrent neural network.

 ## Pre-trained models